algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!-- Specifications for character models, environments, textures, lighting, special effects, and other graphical elements, such as resolution, level of detail, shaders, etc. -->

-- **Character Models**: We will use character models for the game's enemies, the game's towers, the game's upgrades, etc.
+- **Character Models**: We will use character models for the game's enemies and the game's towers.
-- **Interface**: We will use interface for the game's menus, the game's UI, the game's levels, the game's win/lose conditions, the game's rewards, etc.
+- **Interface**: We will use interface for the game's menus, the game's UI, the game's levels, the game's win/lose conditions, the game's rewards.
-- **Particles**: We will use particles for the game's projectiles, the game's explosions, the game's bonuses, the game's ennemies (for example, the invisible version of the fast enemy), etc.
+- **Particles**: We will use particles for the game's projectiles, the game's explosions, the game's upgrades.

 ## 4. User Interface